Mapping Malcolm

 Author Information

-Najha Zigbi-Johnson is an independent writer, cultural curator, and strategist.
-She currently teaches Political Science at the Macaulay Honors College at the City College of New York.
-Najha was formerly the Director of Institutional Advancement at the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center.
-Najha holds a B.S. and M.T.S. in African and African American comparative religious histories, and was a 2021–2022 Community Fellow at the Graduate School of Architecture, Planning, and Preservation at Columbia University.
-She was raised in and currently resides in Harlem.
+Najha Zigbi-Johnson is an independent writer, educator and cultural curator.
+Her work explores the intersections of the built environment, contemporary art, and social-movement history.
+She currently teaches at The Bernard and Anne Spitzer School of Architecture at the City College of New York, and was formerly the Director of Institutional Advancement at The Malcolm X and Dr. Betty Shabazz Memorial and Educational Center.
+Her work has been published by The Cut, New York Magazine, ARTnews, Artforum, Volume Gallery and more.
+Najha holds a BS and MTS in African and African American comparative religious histories from Guilford College and Harvard Divinity School.
+She was also a 2021–2022 Community Fellow at the Graduate School of Architecture, Planning, and Preservation at Columbia University.
+Najha was raised in and currently resides in Harlem.

 Tab Content 6